bearcms/bearframework-addon/docs/classes/BearCMS.Data.Addons.md

 # BearCMS\Data\Addons
-Information about the addons managed by Bear CMS
+Information about the addons managed by BearCMS

 ## Methods